MurphyWan/SDC/README.md

 # SDC
-### This repo. will contain all core courses of self-driving car and AI
+### This repo. will contain some source code of the web site like Udacity or Coursera
-### and the Source code of the web site like Udacity or Coursera
+### That website will release some hands-on core courses of self-driving car and AI